 For anyone who has travelled within Latin America, you will know…well, while there is always a gay scene to be found, it is not frequently loud, proud and with rainbow flags flying from the windows.
 This is why the LGBT scene in Guadalajara caught me by surprise, and why I fell in love with Mexico’s second biggest city almost instantly!
-Also known as the ‘San Francisco of Mexico’ queer life thrives here far more than anywhere else in Mexico and can be seen everywhere from the slightly gritty but utterly beautiful historic center of Guadalajara to the up-scale and hipster suburb of Zona Rosa.
+Also known as the ‘San Francisco of Mexico’ queer life thrives here far more than anywhere else in Mexico – though you should also check out the gay scene of Puebla and Gay Monterrey!
+Gay Guadalajara be seen everywhere from the slightly gritty but utterly beautiful historic center of Guadalajara to the up-scale and hipster suburb of Zona Rosa.
 While the secret of gay Guadalajara has not yet made it out (its often called ‘the most Mexican of Mexican cities’) , the local Tapatios/Jaliscienses have clearly embraced it with over 30 gay bars and clubs in Guadalajara’s historic center alone!
 Cleaner, friendlier, safer and more beautiful than Mexico City, with a warm Los Angeles-esque climate and many famously great tourist attractions such as the nearby Tequila and beach resort town of Puerto Vallarta – it’s no wonder that Guadalajara is the undisputed centre of gay life in Mexico (and it probably doesn’t hurt that Guadalajara has a reputation for the best looking men in all of Mexico!).
 Read on to find out more about why you should visit gay Guadalajara, where to stay and what to do!

 The Ultimate Guide to Gay Guadalajara Mexico: Bars, Clubs, Hotels & More!